heycharm/PORTFOLIO/README.md

 # PORTFOLIO
 This is a portfolio template project based on basic HTML,CSS and JS.

-CHECK THIS WEBSITE PREVIEW BY CLICKING THE BELOW LINK
+CHECK THIS WEBSITE PREVIEW BY CLICKING THE LINK BELOW.

 https://portfolio.chinmay2.repl.co/